TWP Stain Help and Instructions

 TWP 100 Series Stain

-Before applying TWP 100 Series Deck Stain be sure the wood surface has been cleaned properly using a wood cleaner.
-Use a broom or leaf blower to remove any debris that may have fallen onto the wood since cleaning it.
+Before applying TWP 100 Series Deck Stain, make sure the wood surface is thoroughly cleaned using a high-quality wood cleaner.
+Once cleaned, use a broom or leaf blower to remove any debris that may have accumulated on the wood.
+Proper preparation ensures the stain adheres well and provides long-lasting protection.

 Continue Reading